rounakdatta/rounakdatta.github.io/projects.md

 ❥ <a href="https://rounakdatta.github.io/2017/09/14/baradx-proj.html">BARADX Dashboard for TTC</a>

-❥ Efficient Image Server in C (not open-source)
+❥ Efficient Image Retrieval Server in C (not open-source)